FabioChiodini/blog.kiodo.it/exampleSite/content/post/PKSBasics.md

 Pivotal Container Service (PKS) is a purpose-built product that enables enterprises and service providers to simplify the deployment and operations of Kubernetes clusters.
 It provides a production-grade Kubernetes distribution with deep VMware NSX-T integration for advanced networking, a built-in private registry with enterprise security features and full life cycle management support of the clusters.

 It is not just "yet another Kubernetes distribution" but it provides more a "Kubernetes as service experience.

 What do I mean by that?
 Using an API (PKS API) you can just ask for a Kubernetes Cluster and PKS will provision one for You.
 Not only that but it will let you manage/upgrade it in Day 1 and 2 and also integrate it with the right networking/monitoring/logging/security add-ons that you need in a production environment.

 If you want more details just go [here](https://content.pivotal.io/blog/secure-multitenant-kubernetes-in-minutes-pivotal-container-service-goes-ga "HERE") or [here ](https://www.youtube.com/watch?v=bQKra0CB5zE)if you like videos better :)

+# MY point of View

+So why should I care about an API that helps me in managing Kubernetes?

+I have a long background in Operations but I see value here :)

+If you have an API on top of your Kubernetes deployment you have the best interface to _operate it_ : you can move away from manual operations and put automation in place.

+If something happens and you want to change how your Kubernetes cluster is behaving you no longer have to stick to configuration files but you can just have **a machine talk to** PKS and change Kubernetes accordingly.

+This could be the infamous scale up/scale Down to accomodate peaks but it could also be some remediation action or even some security procedure.

+**And all of these could be automated freeing you up for manual tasks (and errors as well) :)**

 # What do You need?